Optometrist

 Responsibilities

-• examine patients' eyes to detect vision defects and signs of injury, disease or abnormality
+- examine patients' eyes using specialist equipment to detect vision defects and signs of injury, disease or abnormality

-• manage and train staff, including other optometrists, dispensing opticians and optical assistants
+- manage and train staff, including other optometrists, dispensing opticians and optical assistants or medical students

 Salary

-Your salary will vary, depending on whether you're working in a community practice or for the National Health Service (NHS).
+Salaries vary depending on whether you're working in a high street practice in the community or for the NHS.
 Salaries and benefits may also vary between independent and chain practices.

 Community practice

-• Salaries for qualified optometrists starting in high street practice are typically around £30,000, depending on your employer and location.
+- Qualified, registered optometrists starting in high street practice are typically on salaries of £30,000, depending on the employer and location.

-• With experience you can earn from around £28,000 to in excess of £65,000.
+- With experience you can earn from £33,000 to in excess of £65,000.
 Earnings for company directors, partners and sole practitioners depend on business performance.

 Salaries depend upon supply and demand, so you may earn more in areas where there are fewer optometrists.